uber-archive/makisu/README.md

 Makisu makes it easy to build images from a GitHub repository inside Kubernetes.
 A single pod (or job) is created with an init container, which will fetch the build context through git or other means, and place that context in a designated volume.
-Once it completes, the Makisu container will be created and execute the build, using that volume as its build context.
+Once it completes, the Makisu container will be created and executes the build, using that volume as its build context.

 ### Creating registry configuration

-Makisu will need to have registry configuration mounted to push to a registry.
+Makisu needs registry configuration mounted to push to a secure registry.
 The config format is described at the bottom of this document.
-Once you have your configuration on your local filesystem, you will need to create the k8s secret:
+After creating configuration file on local filesystem, run the following command to create the k8s secret:
 ```shell
 $ kubectl create secret generic docker-registry-config --from-file=./registry.yaml
 secret/docker-registry-config created
 ```

-Registry configuration needs to be mounted in after having created the secret for it.
-Below is a template to build a GitHub repository and push it to a registry.
+With registry configuration and secrets ready, below is a template to build a GitHub repository and push to a secure registry:
 ```yaml
 apiVersion: batch/v1
 kind: Job